lyteword/chspurgeon-tod/volume-4/psalm-89.md

 (d) because he is unchangeable.

-2\.God is incomparably great in his ATTRIBUTES and PERFECTIONS.
+2\.
+God is incomparably great in his ATTRIBUTES and PERFECTIONS.

 (a) In his *holiness;*